vault-developer/comfyui-image-blender/README.md

 ## Installation
 You need [comfyui](https://github.com/comfyanonymous/ComfyUI) installed first.
 Then several options are available:
-1. Then you can download or git clone this repository inside ComfyUI/custom_nodes/ directory.
+1. You can download or git clone this repository inside ComfyUI/custom_nodes/ directory.
 2. If you use comfy-cli, node can be also downloaded from [comfy registry](https://registry.comfy.org/publishers/vault-developer/nodes/comfyui-image-blender):
 ```comfy node registry-install comfyui-image-blender```
 3. Comfy-ui manager support will be added when [this pull request](https://github.com/ltdrdata/ComfyUI-Manager/pull/925) is merged.